Need help with booking? Send us a message.

 Weather Challenges:

-Monsoon (June–August): Trekking is possible but trails may be muddy, slippery, and prone to leeches.
+Monsoon (June–August): Trekking is possible, but trails may be muddy, slippery, and leech-prone.
 Visibility is reduced.

 Winter (December–February): Snow can block trails at higher altitudes, especially near Tharepati and Ama Yangri.
 Expect sub-zero temperatures at night.